SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

 main-js: true
 ---

+Hi Folks, <br>
-Hi Folks this tutorial is all about how to create a simple todo list using web technologies - HTML, CSS and JavaScript...
+This tutorial is all about how to create a simple todo list using web technologies - HTML, CSS, and JavaScript...

 ### Demo:
 <div class="video-container mb20">